jdmonin/JSettlers2/README.txt

 simplifies initial setup.

 In case an admin account password is lost, there's a rudimentary password-reset feature:
-Run JSettlersServer with the usual DB parameters and --pw-reset username, and you will be prompted for username's new password.
+Run JSettlersServer with the usual DB parameters and add: --pw-reset username You will be prompted for username's new password.
 This command can be run while the server is up.
-It will reset the password and exit, won't start a JSettlersServer.
+It will reset the password and exit, and won't start a second JSettlersServer.

 Development and Building JSettlers